tiny8877/okta.github.io/_source/_docs/api/resources/users.md

 ##### Hashing Function

-Okta supports the `BCRYPT` and `SHA-256` hashing functions for password import, when the feature is enabled.
+Okta supports the bcrypt and SHA-256 hashing functions for password import, when the feature is enabled.

 ##### Default Password Policy